cpjobling/eg-247-textbook/_sources/transfer_functions/2/transfer_function_basics.md

 [^eg243]: These resources are useful for those of you also studying control systems this semester.

-[^solutions]: MATLAB solutions are provided in the online notes.
+[^solutions]: MATLAB solutions to selected exercises are provided in the online notes.